-- have access to a library of third-party audit reports and certification attestations (most recent 12 months). - have access to executive summary reports for penetration tests and network scans (most recent 12 months). - · have access to a library of security-related policies and procedures. - have access to a library of executive summaries of annual risk assessments (most recent 12 months). - have access to a library of historical Fastly Service Advisory (FSA) documents (most recent 12 months). - be able to perform unlimited audits of Fastly's security and technology compliance (/guides/compliance/security-and-technology-compliance) program, subject to Subscriber's purchase of Professional Services.
+- · have access to a library of third-party audit reports and certification attestations (most recent 12 months). - · have access to executive summary reports for penetration tests and network scans (most recent 12 months). - have access to a library of security-related policies and procedures. - · have access to a library of executive summaries of annual risk assessments (most recent 12 months). - have access to a library of historical Fastly Service Advisory (FSA) documents (most recent 12 months). - be able to perform unlimited audits of Fastly's security (/guides/compliance/security-program) and technology compliance (/guides/compliance/technology-compliance) programs, subject to Subscriber's purchase of Professional Services (/guides/customer-support/professional-services).
 Audits require advance notice of at least 10 business days and shall be performed by Subscriber (or a mutually acceptable third party) according to standard audit practices. - · have the ability to be added as an Additional Insured on Fastly's General Commercial Liability Insurance for an additional fee.